 Crime rates are lower than much of Mexico; Puerto Vallarta is one of the main tourist destinations in the country, other than the Riviera Maya.
 This town has also never had any travel restrictions put on it by countries like the US.

 The tourism board said in a statement, “The vast majority of crimes in Mexico do not occur in areas frequented by international tourists.”
 So there you have it, folks.

 Is it Safe to Visit Puerto Vallarta Right Now?

 At the moment, Puerto Vallarta has low crime rates – lower even than Miami and Las Vegas.
 Violent crime isn’t so much of an issue, but there are some other things to watch out for.

 The Pacific Coast can become pretty volatile in hurricane season, which runs from June to November.
 This is something to be aware of if you’re travelling to the area.

 Another thing to consider: safety when swimming.
 Tides, currents, even things like jellyfish, are all things to watch out for.
 It goes without saying, but paying attention to flags on the beaches is a must.

 It’s basically a pretty safe destination.
 There may be occurrences of bag snatching and pickpocketing, but other than that, the town is a pretty peaceful place.
 Crime-wise anyway.

 Do you need Travel Insurance for your trip?
-Even if you’re only going for a few days, that’s more than enough time to get buggered by wicked men or smote by wrathful angels.
-Have fun in Puerto Vallarta, but take it from us, overseas medical care and canceled flights can be seriously expensive – insurance can, therefore, be a life-saver.
+Even if you’re only going for a few days, that’s more than enough time to get smote by wrathful angels.
+Have fun in X, but take it from us, overseas medical care and canceled flights can be seriously expensive – insurance can, therefore, be a life-saver.